AbdulrahimAlsayyah/Events-Meets-World-Project-Group-Osprey-/README.md

 - Performance check, Bug fixing

 ## Testing Assurance
-The testing that occured with the stages of the sprints were...
+The testing that occured with the stages of the sprints were functionality testing, usability testing.
 ## Project Deliverables
 - Proof of concept
 - Full documentation presented